risingwavelabs/nexmark-bench/risingwave/README.md

 # Overview

-The following may constantly change.
-Please take note of the latest time that any changes happen.
+The following content may constantly change.
+Please take note of the latest time that any changes happen to this folder.
-If it is somehow old and you cannot be sure if the following comments are up-to-date.
-Please feel free to raise any question in Risingwave's Slack community or raise an issue.
+If the date is somehow old and you cannot be sure if the following comments are up-to-date, please feel free to raise any question in Risingwave's Slack community or create an issue on GitHub.

 Thank you!

 This folder has a number of files that include Risingwave's SQL for benchmarking by Nexmark.
 Suppose we have already